West Indian cricket team in New Zealand in 2020–21

 The West Indies cricket team toured New Zealand in November and December 2020 to play two Tests and three Twenty20 International (T20I) matches.
 The Test series formed part of the inaugural 2019–2021 ICC World Test Championship.
-In August 2020, New Zealand Cricket confirmed that the tour was going ahead, and were working with their government to comply with biosecurity during the COVID-19 pandemic.
-On 29 September 2020, New Zealand Cricket confirmed the schedule against the West Indies.
+In August 2020, New Zealand Cricket had confirmed that the tour was going ahead, and were working with their government to comply with biosecurity during the COVID-19 pandemic.
+On 29 September 2020, New Zealand Cricket confirmed the schedule for the tour.

 It was the first live home cricket coverage for the New Zealand broadcaster Spark Sport, after they won the New Zealand Cricket broadcast rights against the previous broadcasters Sky Sport.

 New Zealand won the first two T20I matches to take an unassailable lead in the series.
 The third and final match was abandoned after 2.2 overs of play due to rain, with New Zealand winning the series 2–0.
 New Zealand won the first Test match by an innings and 134 runs, with their captain Kane Williamson scoring 251 runs in the first innings.
 New Zealand also won the second Test match to take the series 2–0, and extend their unbeaten run at home in Test cricket to fifteen matches.